akarlinsky/world_mortality/README.md

 2020: Monthly Bulletin of the Egyptian NSO (CAPMAS): https://www.capmas.gov.eg/Pages/Publications.aspx?page_id=5107&Year=23518 & Egypt in Figures 2021 - Vital:
 https://www.capmas.gov.eg/Pages/Publications.aspx?page_id=5104&Year=23595 & Statistics: It is expected that the population of Egypt: https://www.capmas.gov.eg/Pages/GeneralNews.aspx?page_id=1

+Note: The Egyptian monthly bulletin skipped the month of July 2021 yet has released data for later months.
+In order to have the most up-to-date data as possible, we provide July 2021 as the mean of June and August.
+See https://github.com/akarlinsky/world_mortality/issues/22.

 ### El Salvador (monthly)
 2015 to 2020: Public Information Request by [LAB-DAT](https://lab-dat.com/) from [RNPN](https://www.rnpn.gob.sv/)